I show you how to make sangria from scratch in this basic guide so that you can surprise your family and friends.

 For example blueberries, grapes, cranberries, red currant, and strawberries look great but they will only infuse your drink when cut small.

 I like to use apple, orange and lemon slices because these re fruits that I always have at home.

-How to make Sangria from scratch?
+How to make Sangria?